 The current form of the legislation is a significant departure from the original proposals.
 The changes will be welcome news for those in the build-to-rent sector, although there is uncertainty as to whether this exclusion will remain in the long term.

 There is still scope for the draft rules to amended before the Finance Bill is enacted – so companies should keep up to date with RPDT developments and we will update this page if the legislation evolves further.
-In the meantime, if you have any questions on how RPDT will affect your business, please get in touch with Andrew Crossman.
+If you have any questions on how RPDT will affect your business, please get in touch with Andrew Crossman.

 Read the updated legislation (s32 onwards)